How do we survive long flights?

-Unless you are one of those really rare and really weird people who love nothing better than a nice long plane ride chances are you dread the thought of flying for 10 hours.
+Unless you are one of those really rare and really weird people who love nothing better than a nice long flight chances are you dread the thought of flying in an aluminum tube for 10 to 15 hours.
+You aren’t alone.
+Most of us dread prolonged habitation of an airplane.

-Implement these pro tips into your flight plan and stop dreading your next long haul.
+Implement these pro tips into your flight plan and stop dreading your next long haul flight.
 Book your ticket, pack your bags, and go off and see the world!

 Being in an airplane dehydrates the human body.
 How do we know?
 Science.
 Science told us, and we believe science.
 Also, it’s pretty obvious.
 Dry mouth, bad breath, light headache, red eyes; these are all signs of dehydration.